 Your child: “I hate f------ school.
 I hate my f------ teacher.”
-You: “Don’t talk to me like that!”
-Your child: “Why not?
-You swear, too.”

 Stop this scene right here.
 Your child is attempting to get you into a fight.
 When your child curses, above all, do not get into a power struggle over it with them.
 Parents should ignore the invitation to argue at this point and say, “We’re not talking about anything else.
 Why didn’t you do your homework?
 That’s my question.
 And you’re not going to use your cell phone until your homework is done.”
 Then turn around and walk away.
 Don’t debate it, don’t get into arguments.
 If your child says “I don't care,” you can say, “OK.
 If you don’t care, that’s all right.
 But you’re not using your cell until you get your homework done.”
 Don’t keep it going.
 Later, when your child calms down, give them a consequence for swearing.
 Each family should have a routine way of differentiating swearing from verbal abuse, and a different system for dealing with each behavior.